 Dr. Anneliese Gonzalez

 , Director and Associate Professor, Division of Hematology/Oncology, received her medical degree from the Universidad Central de Venezuela.
 After finishing a year of rural medicine, she moved to the United States and completed her internship and residency training in Internal Medicine at Driscoll Medical School-Allegheny General Hospital and a Hematology/Oncology Fellowship at St. Elizabeth’s Medical Center of Boston-Tufts University.
 After finishing her Fellowship training, Dr. Gonzalez went into general hematology/oncology private practice for five years.
 She joined the Division of Medical Oncology at the University of Texas Health Sciences at Houston in 2010 as Assistant Professor and was made Division Director in 2018.
-Dr. Gonzalez completed the Health Educators Fellowship at UT Health in 2013 and the Clinical Safety and Effectiveness Course at UT Houston/MH-TMC in 2015.
-As a result of her efforts in the medical education field, she has been awarded the Dean’s Teaching Excellence Award on multiple occasions and was accepted as member of the McGovern Medical School Academy of Masters Educators in 2015.
-Board certified in hematology and oncology, Dr. Gonzalez specializes in breast medical oncology.
+Dr. Gonzalez completed the Health Educators Fellowship at UTHealth Houston in 2013 and the Clinical Safety and Effectiveness Course at UTHealth Houston/MH-TMC in 2015.
+As a result of her efforts in the medical education field, she has been awarded the Dean’s Teaching Excellence Award on multiple occasions and was accepted as a member of the McGovern Medical School Academy of Masters Educators in 2015.
+Board-certified in hematology and oncology, Dr. Gonzalez specializes in breast medical oncology.

 Associate Program Directors:

 Dr. Modupe Idowu